luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 Now that we have finally been able to collect reliable measurements, it is time to compare the energy consumption of our samples.
 The most obvious way is to compare the means of the samples.
 If energy consumption of `A` is bigger than `B` then `A`, on average, ***was*** less energy efficient.
 That's true.
 Yet, as researchers, we want to make sure our results generalise: we want to say that `A` ***is*** less energy efficient.
 In other words, we want to make sure that if we repeat our measurements, we will most likely repeat the same conclusion that `A` is less energy efficient – despite the potential errors implicit in the measurement of energy.

 The common scientific approach to assess whether results are replicable is by performing statistical significance testing.
-Since our data follows a Normal distribution, I typically use the two-tailed parametric test [Welch's t-test](https://en.wikipedia.org/wiki/Welch%27s_t-test) with a significance level of $\alpha = 0.05$.
+Since our data follows a normal distribution, I typically use the two-tailed parametric test [Welch's t-test](https://en.wikipedia.org/wiki/Welch%27s_t-test) with a significance level of $\alpha = 0.05$.

 We can formulate our hypothesis test as follows: